Developing-Apologist/blog/src/posts/2025-09-26-faith-isnt-syntax-error-series.md

 title: Faith Isn't a Syntax Error - A Developer's Guide to Faith and Reason
 date: 2025-09-26
 description: A series exploring how faith and logic work together, using developer analogies to show that Christianity doesn't demand blind belief but invites reasoned trust based on evidence.
-tags: [apologetics, faith, logic, software-development, christianity, series]
+tags: [concept, dev-analogy, scripture, common-errors, exercises, notes, warnings, faith-isnt-syntax-error]
 category: series
 layout: post.njk
 pinned: true
-order: 2
+order: 3
 ---

 # Faith Isn't a Syntax Error - A Developer's Guide to Faith and Reason